Floral morphology: Corolla

 The corolla is the inner whorl of the perianth and the one that surrounds the fertile whorls of the flower.
 It is composed of petals, which are generally larger than the sepals and are colored.
 Each petal consists of a claw that fixes it to the receptacle and a blade or limb which is the widest and most showy part.
 The claw can be very short, as in roses or very long as in carnations (Dianthus).
 The blade can be very varied in shape, color and margin.

 In certain genera—Narcissus, for example—at the top of the claw there is a ligular appendage that forms a cup inside the tepal cycle called paraperigonium or "false corolla".
 In other cases—Hymenocallis—the paraperigonium is constituted by a membrane that joins the filaments of the stamen together.
 In the latter case the paraperigonium is also called the "staminal corona".

 If the petals are free from each other, the corolla is called dialipetalous.
 If, instead, they are joined through their margins, the corolla is called gamopetalous and, as in the case of the calyx, it has tube, throat and limb.

-The shape of the gamopetalous corolla can be very varied: tubulose (cylinder-shaped, as in the central flowers of the capitula of the compositae family), infundibuliform (funnel-shaped, as in sweet potato, Ipomoea batatas, convolvulaceae); bell-shaped (like an inflated, bell-like tube, as in thrush, Convallaria majalis, ruscaceae), hypocrateriform (shaped like a long, slender tube, as in Jasminum), labiated (with the blade formed by two unequal segments, as in Salvia splendens, a lamiaceae), ligulated (with the tongue-shaped blade, which is seen in the peripheral flowers of the capitula of many compositae) and spurred (when it has one or more nectariferous spurs, as in Aquilegia).
+The shape of the gamopetalous corolla can be very varied: tubulose (cylinder-shaped, as in the central flowers of the capitula of the compositae family), infundibuliform (funnel-shaped, as in sweet potato, Ipomoea batatas, convolvulaceae); bell-shaped (like an inflated, bell-like tube, as in Convallaria majalis, Convallarioideae), hypocrateriform (shaped like a long, slender tube, as in Jasminum), labiated (with the blade formed by two unequal segments, as in Salvia splendens, a lamiaceae), ligulated (with the tongue-shaped blade, which is seen in the peripheral flowers of the capitula of many compositae) and spurred (when it has one or more nectariferous spurs, as in Aquilegia).